Where Can I Earn a PhD in Sociology Online?

 Ph.D. in Sociology Degree Programs Overview

 While an online Ph.D. in Sociology program is not yet an option, there are several large and well-known universities across the U.S. that offer relevant on-campus doctoral-degree programs.
-These schools have comprehensive programs that prepare students for a career in sociology and can be found across the country in a number of states.
+These schools have comprehensive programs that emphasize research and prepare students for a career in sociology.

 |Prerequisites||Bachelor's degree; some schools require students to earn master's degrees as part of a Ph.D. program|

 |Common Courses||Contemporary social theory, research design, labor movements|

 |Possible Careers||Research analyst, professor, consultant, social services program director, sociologist|

 Some institutions that offer traditional Ph.D. programs in sociology include:

 Highly-ranked Stanford University in California offers both stand-alone and joint doctoral degree programs in sociology.
 Requirements of the Ph.D. in Sociology program include taking research and methods courses, sociological theory courses, survey courses and workshops.
 In addition to a dissertation, a second-year paper must also be completed.